DNA-and-Natural-Algorithms-Group/KinDA/README.md

-# KinDA: Kinetic DNA system analyzer
+# KinDA: Kinetic DNA strand displacement analyzer

 This package provides a framework for analyzing the kinetic behavior of domain-level strand displacement (DSD) reaction networks with